Wednesday, November 4, 2009

 10. NaNoWriMo.
 November is National Novel Writing Month.
 What a great birthmonth present.
 Even if you aren’t officially signed up take the time to write.
 Best present you can give yourself if you are a writer.

 9. Don’t be ashamed of yourself.
 For this day forward, I would like to be able to proudly state my age AND weight for the rest of my life.
 I’m 35 years old and 160 lbs.
 I could still stand to lose another 20lb, but remember I’m doing it slowly.
 When I’m 70, I’m going to want to remember how much I enjoyed being 35 not how much I lamented it.
-I've also be heavier and lighter and the last thing I want to worry about is my weight.
+I've also been heavier and lighter and the last thing I want to worry about is my weight.
 On another planet, I'd only weigh a few pounds!

 8. No gifts please.
 I don’t like birthday presents.
 Presents make me feel uncomfortable.
 So do greeting cards.
 Trees die, papers wasted.
 But I do like to know how my friends are doing on this day or any day.
 Tell me something good you’ve done for yourself and that will make my birthday a happy one.